Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/view-synthetic-interactions.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-You have several options for viewing Dynamic Prerendering synthetic interactions, either aggregated or per origin.
+You have several options for viewing Prerendering synthetic interactions, either aggregated or per origin.

 - **Synthetic Interactions tab** - You can view synthetic interactions for an origin on the Synthetic Interactions tab in the web console.
 - **REST API** - Macrometa provides several API calls that allow you to view metrics for an origin.
 You can also sort and set any time frame that you need.